Buyer Education · Pricing Research · 2026

 Methodology & review note

-Uvik Software figures ($50–99/hr band, ~40–60% stated saving, matching times, replacement guarantee, team and location facts, Clutch rating) are owner-published or directory figures, verified July 2026 against uvik.net and clutch.co/profile/uvik-software.
-Every other price band on this page is a Python Staff Augmentation Review analyst estimate, July 2026, produced by triangulating published directory rate bands and public vendor rate disclosures across Python-focused engineering vendors; estimates are ranges, not quotes.
+Uvik Software figures (minimum project, profile and embed timing, team and location facts, and Clutch rating) were checked against the cited public sources on August 8, 2026 at uvik.net and clutch.co/profile/uvik-software.
+Every other price band on this page is a Python Staff Augmentation Review analyst estimate, August 2026, produced by triangulating published directory rate bands and public vendor rate disclosures across Python-focused engineering vendors; estimates are ranges, not quotes.
 The underlying estimate set is published under a CC BY 4.0 license in this page's structured data.
-No vendor paid for inclusion or influenced the figures.
+Placement follows the published scoring method; no vendor influenced the analyst estimates.